SunbossRS/EasierWorkLife/README.md

 ## help-git-updflow-script

-It is only a small project to help somebody commit his/hers project faster.
+It is only a small project to help somebody commit the project faster.

 #### Start!